-When it comes to the in vitro fertilization process commonly known as IVF you may have heard about the frozen embryo transfer delhi or you may have learned about it through your doctor but do you know what it really means?
+When it comes to the in vitro fertilization process commonly known as IVF you may have heard about the frozen embryo transfer Delhi or you may have learned about it through your doctor but do you know what it really means?
 Or the reasons why you should go for it?
 If no then, here is the blog post that can help to comprehend how the process works and ways you can benefit from it.

 What is the frozen embryo transfer Delhi?

-A frozen embryo transfer is the type of the IVF treatment where a cryopreserved embryo that is created through the IVF cycle is thawed and transferred to the patient’s uterus.
+A frozen embryo transfer is the type of IVF treatment where a cryopreserved embryo that is created through the IVF cycle is thawed and transferred to the patient’s uterus.
 The frozen or cryopreserved embryo can be part of the previous IVF cycle that is stored for future use or it can also belong to the donor.

 - Uterine polyp: The abnormal growth in the lining of the uterus can jeopardize the implantation due to its size and location.

 - Endometriosis: It is the condition when tissues that are similar to the tissues that form in the lining of the uterus start growing outside the uterus cavity.
 Endometriosis can directly or directly affect the implantation of embryo transfer.
-Studies have shown that frozen embryo transfer after long down-regulation results in better outcomes in clinical pregnancy rates in patients of endometriosis.
+Studies have shown that frozen embryo transfer after long down-regulation results in better outcomes in clinical pregnancy rates in patients with endometriosis.

-- Endometrial cavity fluid (ECF): In some cases, fluid accumulates within the cavity of uterus that leads to failure of implantation.
+- Endometrial cavity fluid (ECF): In some cases, fluid accumulates within the cavity of the uterus that leads to failure of implantation.
 In such a situation, frozen embryo transfer is the only available solution.

 - Fertility preservation: Sometimes things don’t go as we plan and life often falls into the pitfall of diseases that can affect fertility in both men and women.
-Frozen embryo transfer allows couples to preserve their fertility which may or may not affected through the serious medical treatments for diseases like cancer, infections, diabetes, STD, and more.
+Frozen embryo transfer allows couples to preserve their fertility which may or may not be affected through serious medical treatments for diseases like cancer, infections, diabetes, STD, and more.

 - Preimplantation genetic screening: This genetic screening is vital for patients with a previous history of genetic disease, recurrent miscarriage, and past IVF failure.
-Performing the regular IVF can lead to a higher risk of failure; hence, genetic screening of embryos followed by the frozen embryo transfer is a great option for such patients.
+Performing regular IVF can lead to a higher risk of failure; hence, genetic screening of embryos followed by frozen embryo transfer is a great option for such patients.

 Due to any of the above conditions, the process of frozen embryo transfer will be recommended to the patient as the only solution to achieve a successful pregnancy.

-When do one need Donor embryos?
+When does one need Donor embryos?

 How are embryos screened before the transfer?

-The SCI IVF Hospital Delhi takes special care with the couples who have a previous history of genetic diseases.
+The SCI IVF Hospital Delhi takes special care with couples who have a previous history of genetic diseases.
 In any case, the professionals conduct Preimplantation genetic diagnosis (PGD) and Preimplantation genetic screening (PGS) -the advanced reproductive technologies to screen embryos for any genetic diseases.
 As the process is complex and takes more time, all the embryos are cryopreserved.
 Once the results of the screenings are out, the decision can be made on which embryo should be transferred for a healthy pregnancy.

 Frozen embryo transfer vs. fresh embryo transfer: which one is better

-Although there is a never-ending debate on the topic of whether the fresh or frozen embryos are good to obtain a successful pregnancy, many professionals believe that an infertile couple should go with frozen embryo transfer over the fresh one. any specific reason behind the suggestion well, there are plenty of them and some of them are given below:
+Although there is a never-ending debate on the topic of whether fresh or frozen embryos are good to obtain a successful pregnancy, many professionals believe that an infertile couple should go with frozen embryo transfer over the fresh one. any specific reason behind the suggestion well, there are plenty of them and some of them are given below:

-Frozen Embryo transfer delhi increases the success rate
+Frozen Embryo transfer Delhi increases the success rate

 When it comes to the success rate with the frozen embryo transfer, it is quite higher compared to the fresh IVF cycle.
 Also, factors like the age of the women also contribute to the success rate.
 For instance; women at the age of 30 have equal chances of getting pregnant from both fresh and frozen embryo transfer but as they age the chances of pregnancy with a fresh cycle start declining.
 Hence, the frozen embryo transfer is a viable solution at any age.

-The survival rate is higher with frozen embryos transfer delhi
+The survival rate is higher with frozen embryos transfer Delhi

-Over the last few years, the experts have observed that frozen embryo transfer may produce better results.
+Over the last few years, experts have observed that frozen embryo transfer may produce better results.
 It is because the whole stimulation medication and egg collection process can traumatize the patient, making it ‘Not’ an ideal condition to process with the transfer. doing this can increase the risk of miscarriage which is not good for the physical or mental condition of the patient.
 Therefore, many renowned IVF clinics like SCIIVF recommend freezing the embryos and transferring them through the FET cycle in a month or two.

 You can give your IVF child a sibling in the future with Frozen Embryo Transfer